UtrechtUniversity/irods-uu-microservices/README.md

 make
 ```

-Now you can either build an RPM or install the project without a package manager.
+Now you can either build a DEB or install the project without a package manager.

 **To create a package:**
 ```bash
 make package
 ```

-That's it, you should now have an RPM in your build directory which you can install using yum.
+That's it, you should now have a DEB in your build directory which you can install using apt.

 **To install without creating a package**
 ```bash